malphax/brw/README.md

 # cubrw
-A small (CUDA) C++ library for generating and analyzing branching random walks.
+A (CUDA) C++ library for generating and analyzing branching random walks used for my master thesis.

 Documentation to be added.